 - 1. HOST Required - a.
 Qualitative narrative report on program successes and challenges - b.
 Participant success stories - c.
 Money Leveraged (Funds by source) - d.
 Number of Households served: - i.
-Households proposed to be served over contract term: [150] - ii.
+Households proposed to be served over contract term: 1300 - ii.
 Total households served this report period - iii.
-Unduplicated households served this report period
+Unduplicated households served this report period - iv.

-- iv.
 Unduplicated households served contract period to date - e.
 Number of households served who are experiencing homelessness - f.
 Number of households by race and ethnicity of head of household: - g.
 Number of households that include someone age 62 and older - h.
 Number of households that include a person with a disability - i.
-Income Levels of people/family: \optional for Homelessness Resolution program types that do not require income collection (e.g., shelter) - 2.
-Specific to this Scope of Work - a.
-Match Reports Completed and returned to Program Officer by January 31, following each funded year. - b.
-Match Certification Match certification to be provided to Program Officer by January 31, following each funded year. - c.
+Income Levels of people/family: optional for Homelessness Resolution program types that do not require income collection (e.g., shelter) - B. Specific to this Scope of Work - a.
+Match Reports Match not required for ESG-CV Funds - b.
+Match Certification Match not required for ESG-CV Funds - c.
 Contractor must complete and upload Consolidated Annual Performance and Evaluation Report (CAPER) to the appropriate HUD system within 30 days of program completion.
 A link will be provided by the Program Officer